Biologists study living things like plants and animals, in the laboratory or in their natural environment.

 Salaries for biologists vary depending on the type of work done.
 Starting salaries for graduates tend to be in the range of £19,000 to £25,000 a year.

 For research posts, pay can be up to around £38,000 a year.
 Well qualified and experienced biologists can earn more than £50,000 a year.
 There are opportunities in both the public and private sectors and pay rates will vary.

-- You usually need a degree in biology, biological science or a related subject.
+You usually need a degree (SCQF Level 10) in biology, biological science or a related subject.
 There is a wide range of bioscience degree courses.
 It is important to check the course content to make sure the one you choose is suitable for the work you want to do.

-- A small number of Higher National Certificate (HNC) and Higher National Diploma (HND) courses ask for 1-3 Highers.
+A small number of HNC (SCQF Level 7) and HND (SCQF Level 8) courses ask for 1-3 Highers.
 Some of these may offer a progression route to a degree course.
 You must check this carefully with the universities and colleges involved.